ALL RETURNS AND EXCHANGES SHOULD BE SHIPPED VIA INSURED MAIL WITH DELIVERY CONFIRMATION TO:

 Irvine, CA 92618

 In the event your shoes do not fit the way you would like them to, please send them back to us.
 Be sure to put the shoe box inside another box.
 Do not use the shoe box as the shipping container.
 Everything must be returned including, price tags, paper, etc. Shoes must not show any signs of being worn.
 We recommend trying them on in a clean area and taking them off immediately if you don't like the fit.
-Other than that, here is our 4-step process:

 How Much Do Wrestling Shoes Cost?